 In this course, students will analyze the duties of a pharmacy technician and the ethical aspects of the profession.
-They will develop prescriptions and composition recipes according to chapter USP 795: Pharmaceutical compounding nonsterile preparations of the United States Pharmacopeia.
-Students will compositions following the appropriate aseptic techniques established in chapter USP 797: compounding Pharmaceutical sterile preparations of the United States Pharmacopeia.
+They will develop prescriptions and composition recipes according to chapter 795: Pharmaceutical compounding - USP nonsterile preparations of the United States Pharmacopeia.
+Students will prepare compositions following the appropriate aseptic techniques established in chapter USP 797: Pharmaceutical compounding sterile preparations of the United States Pharmacopeia.
 This course includes the use of simulator.
 (Prerequisites: BIOL 1010, 2000, MATH 1010, PHAR 1000, 2250 and 1120 or 1150) (Co-requisite: PHAR 2361L)

-PHAR 2250: Pharmaceutical Legislation: 3
+PHAR 2250: Pharmaceutical Legislation: 3 credits